- How Do I Invest in Silver?

 Do I Pay VAT on Silver?

-As a UK (and EU) resident you will be charged VAT at 20% if you take delivery of silver in the EU.
-If you are outside the EU and ask us to export the items for you there is no VAT applicable and you could even reclaim any VAT paid if you choose to export yourself.
+As a United Kingdom resident you will be charged VAT at the standard rate, which is currently 20% if you take delivery of silver in the UK.
+If you are outside the UK and ask us to export the items for you there is no VAT applicable and you could even reclaim any VAT paid if you choose to export yourself.

-If you buy new silver 20% VAT is applied to the full value of the goods whereas if you buy second hand silver sold on the special scheme you will pay 20% VAT on the dealers margin.
+If you buy new silver VAT at the standard rate is applied to the full value of the goods, whereas if you buy second hand silver sold on the special scheme you will pay standard rate VAT on the dealers margin.
 Please note not all second hand goods are sold on the special scheme.

-If you are based outside the EU and wish to purchase silver, palladium or platinum you are eligible to pay VAT at 0%.
+If you are based outside the UK and wish to purchase silver, palladium or platinum, it will be treated as a zero-rated sale.
 Please contact us on 01253 343081 and we will place you order without VAT.
+It is advisable to consult your relevant government authority for information on importing precious metals and any duties/taxes which may be payable.

 What is the Special Scheme?

 The special scheme applies to second hand or pre-owned silver, platinum and palladium coins and bars and non-investment gold.
-The scheme allows dealers to apply 20% VAT to profit margins instead of the overall selling price which results in a lower overall cost and a better deal for investors.
+The scheme allows dealers to apply standard rate VAT to profit margins instead of the overall selling price which results in a lower overall cost and a better deal for investors.

 What is Grade C?